brurucy/parking_project/README.md

+# Parking Project

-* Installing Docker and Docker-compose
+## Installing Docker and Docker-compose

 **These instructions are for linux**

 **I have no idea how to go about it in Windows tbh**

-Install docker and docker-compose as described on Installing_docker.md
+Install docker and docker-compose as described [here](https://github.com/brurucy/parking_project/blob/master/Installing_docker.md)

-* Running Docker and Docker-compose
+## Running Docker and Docker-compose

 1. `cd parking_project`